19 Sep What To Do After A Concussion?

-A concussion is a mild form of traumatic brain injury (TBI).
+A concussion is a mild form of a traumatic brain injury (TBI).
 It is considered part of the mild spectrum because there is no observable pathology; meaning that on standard imaging, you cannot see a concussion injury.
-Concussion rather is an injury that results in changes to how the brain functions – it is a functional injury.
+A concussion is rather an injury that results in changes to how the brain functions – it is a functional injury.
 Concussions don’t necessarily come from hits to the head.
 Concussions are due to the acceleration of the brain inside the skull.
 Although a hit to the head is the most likely cause, you can also sustain a concussion – this acceleration of the brain – from a hit to the body, or a fall, or a whiplash-type mechanism.
-A concussion is treatable; in this article @Concussion_Doc will break down the science behind a concussion in addition to effective treatments for persistent concussion symptoms!
+However, we have good news!
+A concussion is treatable and in this article, we will break down the science behind a concussion in addition to effective treatments for persistent concussion symptoms!

 What is a Concussion?